gaber-/CarND-Advanced-Lane-Lines/writeup.md

 Then I chose which algorithms to apply to generate a binary map of the interesting pixels.
 This is where I used saturation and gradient thresholding.
 The challenge here is how to find a good set among the wealth of techniques available (many of which redundant) in order to keep as many "good" pixels with as little noise as possible.

 Lastly I applied the techniques to extract the polinomials most likely to fit  the two lines and plotted them on the image.

+The current implementation may be confused by certain kinds of shadow (especially if only part of the image is shadowy), sudden variations in curvature of the lane or orientation of the car and extreme curvatures of the lane.